Skip to main content

 Data Confidentiality and the Flow of Information

 A primary concern for any participant is who sees their data.
 The legal framework establishes very clear channels for information flow.
-When a is administered as part of a group health plan, HIPAA’s privacy and security rules apply directly to the plan itself.
+When a wellness program is administered as part of a group health plan, HIPAA’s privacy and security rules apply directly to the plan itself.

 The plan can share information with you, your healthcare providers, and other authorized entities for treatment and payment, but it cannot share your individual, identifiable health information with your employer for employment purposes.
 Your employer is permitted to receive information in a form that is stripped of personal identifiers.